 “Archer” is a strikingly unique, Argentenian Thoroughbred that came to ATR through Penn National’s New Start for Horses program.
 Archer is 6 years old and had a modest career as a racehorse, retiring when he fractured a splint bone.
 Thankfully the fragment from the fracture was removed surgically, and he is now undergoing what should be a fairly straightforward rehab.
 Archer is a registered chestnut, but has very unique coloring.
 His mane and tail are both black with streaks of grey and his eyes are almost amber in color.

-Prior to returning to work, Archer is available for $2000, which will go up with a return to work.
+Archer is available for adoption for $2000.
 This one will be eye-catching in any show ring and is an upper level candidate.